-Vitamin D could provide new and effective treatments for asthmaMay 20th, 2013 in Immunology /
+Vitamin D could provide new and effective treatments for asthmaMay 20, 2013 in Medicine & Health / Immunology

 (Medical Xpress)—Scientists at King's College London have discovered that Vitamin D has the potential to significantly reduce the symptoms of asthma.
 The study, led by Professor Catherine Hawrylowicz from the MRC & Asthma UK Centre in Allergic Mechanisms of Asthma at King's, was published today in the Journal of Allergy and Clinical Immunology and highlights Vitamin D as a possible new treatment for the condition.